smartcontractkit/chainlink/docs/CONFIG.md

 ```toml
 TxRetentionTimeout = '0s' # Default
 ```
-TxRetentionTimeout is the duration to retain transactions after being marked as finalized or errored.
+TxRetentionTimeout is the duration to retain transactions in storage after being marked as finalized or errored.
 Set to 0 to immediately drop transactions.

 ### SkipPreflight
 ```toml